department-of-veterans-affairs/vets-website/va-gov/pages/claim-and-appeal-status.md

    You'll find the link for this dashboard in the top right corner of the page once you're signed in.</li>
   <li class="process-step list-two"><b>Scroll down to the "Track Claims" section.</b><br>
   There, you'll see a summary of the latest status information for any open claims or appeals you may have.</li>
-  <li class="process-step list-three"><b>Click on the "View status" button for a specific claim to learn more about where your claim or appeal is in our review process.</b><br>
+  <li class="process-step list-three"><b>Click on the "View Status" button for a specific claim.</b><br>
-  You'll also be able to view details about the evidence (supporting documents) for your claim./li>
+   You'll go to a page with more details about that claim's status and supporting evidence.
+Evidence may include documents like a doctor's report or medical test results.</li>
 </ol>

 </div>